BlockstreamResearch/bip-frost-dkg/README.md

-To understand the necessity of reaching agreement, consider the example of a DKG to establish `2`-of-`3` Bitcoin wallet, in which two signers are honest, but the third signer is malicious and forces disagreement among the honest signers.
+To understand the necessity of reaching agreement, consider the example of a DKG to establish `2`-of-`3` Bitcoin wallet, in which two signers are honest, but the third signer is malicious.
-In more detail, the malicious signer sends invalid secret shares to the first honest signer, but valid shares to the second honest signer.
+The malicious signer sends invalid secret shares to the first honest signer, but valid shares to the second honest signer.
-While the first honest signer will abort the DKG, the second honest signer will believe that the DKG has finished successfully, and thus may be willing to send funds to the resulting threshold public key.
+While the first honest signer cannot finish the DKG, the second honest signer will believe that the DKG has finished successfully, and thus may be willing to send funds to the resulting threshold public key.
 But this constitutes a catastrophic failure: